-It is the responsibility of the EMS Education Program Coordinator/Director to assist the faculty member in following and exposure to the student or employee.
-Faculty will ensure that copies of the exposure procedures and appropriate forms are available to the students prior to their first clinical experience.
+It is the responsibility of the EMS Education Program Coordinator/Director to assist the faculty member following and exposure to the student or employee.
+Faculty will ensure that copies of the exposure procedures and appropriate forms will be made available to the students prior to their first clinical experience.